X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim08flightkinematics.md

     private float _gameSpeed = 1.0f;
 ```

-Next we will add the **ProcessKeyboard** method, which will read the keyboard input and change the angles of the flight accordingly:
+Next, we will add the **ProcessKeyboard** method, which will read the keyboard input and change the angles of the flight accordingly:

 ```csharp
     private void ProcessKeyboard(GameTime gameTime)